 Well, maybe.
-Former national security advisor Michael Flynn’s guilty plea and the whole investigation into the situation with Russia is enough to raise a few eyebrows — including people who are now starting to utter the word, “impeachment.”
+Former national security adviser Michael Flynn’s guilty plea and the whole investigation into the situation with Russia is enough to raise a few eyebrows — including people who are now starting to utter the word “impeachment.”
 But until Trump is put to trial and found guilty, it’s all just speculation.

 Next: Trump has been good at getting out of tricky situations.

 He has been involved in 3,500 lawsuits over the past three decades.
 Here are the most important legal situations he has navigated through.